petros-d/docs/docs/install-aws.md

 If you're the first person from your team to authenticate, the Astronomer team will add you as a Workspace Admin to a new Workspace named after your Organization.
 From there, you'll be able to add other team members to that Workspace without Astronomer's assistance.

-## Step 2: Create a New AWS Account

-Follow [AWS documentation](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) to create a new AWS Account for Astronomer.
-Make sure to configure the minimum required details of the account, including:

-- Account name
-- Payment method
-- Contact information

-## Step 3: Share Information with Astronomer
+## Step 2: Share Information with Astronomer

-Once your AWS account is created, provide Astronomer with:
+For the AWS account you created as a prerequisite, provide Astronomer with:

 - Your AWS Account ID.
 - Your preferred Astronomer Cluster name.